adunning/dissertation/07-works.md

     b. fols 1–11vb, text preceded (fols 1–10) by an alphabetical list of words dealt with in Part 2 and (fols 10va–11vb) by the capitula of I-II, headed 'Incipiunt capitula super Ysagogas Magistri Alexandri Nequam'.

-- London, British Library, Royal 5 *c.* V
+- London, British Library, Royal 5 C.V

     a. fols 2ra–57rb (s. xiii-xiv: Sempringham)